Looking to pay off your student loans faster? With our Student Loan Payoff Calculator, you can see how quickly you can be student debt-free!

 How many payments does it take before my student loans are forgiven?

-The number of payments required to qualify for student loan forgiveness depends on your repayment plan.
-If you’re pursuing Public Service Loan Forgiveness (PSLF), your remaining loan balance is forgiven tax-free after 120 qualifying payments; whereas, IDR plans provide forgiveness after 20 to 25 years of qualifying payments.
+The number of payments required to qualify for student loan forgiveness depends on your student loan repayment plan.
+If you’re pursuing Public Service Loan Forgiveness (PSLF), your remaining loan balance is forgiven tax-free after 120 qualifying monthly payments; whereas, IDR plans provide forgiveness after 20 to 25 years of qualifying payments.